Victorian Railways E type carriage: Other changes

-Carriages from the joint-stock fleet were repainted to match the rest of the system during this period, because austerity measures required temporary abolition of decorative additions.
+With the outbreak of the second world war, the E fleet, along with the rest of the Victorian Railways, was placed under great strain.
+Special purpose cars, such as the Medical and Vision Test and the Parlor Cars were placed into deep storage around the state (Goulburn, for example, was stored at Ballaarat), because the entire force of the Railways was pushed into dedicated war service and there was no remaining track or locomotive capacity for frivolities.
+Early 1942 saw dining car Campaspe and Sleeping Car No.5 used along with eleven BPL cars and a C Van as a dedicated military ambulance train, available for quick deployment if required.
+Taggerty was withdrawn from the Bendigo line and placed into storage on 20 June 1942, not returning until October 1949.

+To reduce the maintenance load, the Joint Stock carriages reverted from the 1936 hawthorn green scheme to the standard Victorian Railways' red from 1943.
+In the intervening years reduced cleaning staff had amplified the degradation of these carriages' appearance, particularly due to exhaust from hard-working locomotives through the Adelaide Hills.
 In the late 1940s, 7BE, 3CE, 26CE, 1D, & 4D were all spotted in red; 3D had been red in 1944 but plain black in 1945, while 1D was black between 1944-1945 then red from 1946 on.

 During the War and the aftermath, the South Australian Railways hired some of the E type carriages to bolster their fleet.
 By 1950 the cars included were 4AE, 11AE, 13AE, & 14AE.
-The South Australian Railways' country train plan from 20 February 1944 shows 19AE-781-706-605-600-11AE-13AE as one consist forming a Victor Harbor run, and also includes reference to 4AE.
-It is possible that this arrangement continued until the SAR purchased the Victorian Railways' share in 7AE & 8AE, except that during the October 1952 long weekend they also hired 42BE, and in February 1954 they hired 9AE to replace a 500 class passenger car in one of their West-East express consists.
+The South Australian Railways' country train plan from 20 February 1944 shows 19AE-781-706-605-600-11AE-13AE as one consist forming a Victor Harbor run, and also includes reference to 4AE; that car was seen on Terowie services on 27 December 1951 It is possible that this arrangement continued until the SAR purchased the Victorian Railways' share in 7AE & 8AE, except that during the October 1952 long weekend they also hired 42BE, and in February 1954 they hired 9AE to replace a 500 class passenger car in one of their West-East express consists.